Here is your guide to the best full-face snorkel masks for when you’re venturing off to somewhere warm and sunny this summer.

 - Comfortable mask with straps and buckles for easy adjusting, as well as soft silicone edges

 This is the basic version of the Seaview mask, with the same camera attachment, and it is an ideal choice for beginners.
 Available in two sizes and a wide range of colors, this mask is very comfortable and easy to adjust, giving you a more customized type of snorkeling gear.
-There is a carry bag included with the mask, to make it easy to travel with, as well as offering the regular 180-degree visual field and fog resistance.
+A carry bag is included with the mask to make it easy to travel with and offer the regular 180-degree visual field and fog resistance.